Table of Contents

 In the past, when HCV treatment was based on taking interferon, experts often advised waiting, since treatment involved a long course of poorly-tolerated medication that often did not produce a cure.
 Now, however, there are several interferon-free treatment regimens with much higher success rates, even for people co-infected with HIV and HCV.
 These regimens are often referred to as DAAs, or direct-acting antiviral agents.

-For more information about HCV treatment, see The Well Project's article Treatment of Hepatitis C .
+For more information about HCV treatment, see our fact sheet on the Treatment of Hepatitis C .

 Because there is no vaccine for HCV, the best way to avoid getting it is to understand how it is spread and protect yourself through safer sex and using clean needles when injecting.
 You can also keep your liver healthy by: